cfw-guide/dsi.cfw.guide/docs/uninstalling-unlaunch.md

 :::

-Once you have reviewed the above information, proceed to [Restoring a NAND Backup](restoring-nand).
-This will guide you through flashing the NAND backup you made during [Dumping NAND](dumping-nand).
+Once you have reviewed the above information, proceed to <router-link to="restoring-nand">Restoring a NAND Backup</router-link>.
+This will guide you through flashing the NAND backup you made during <router-link to="dumping-nand">Dumping NAND</router-link>.
-- If you are no longer in possession of a NAND backup from before you installed Unlaunch, follow [Dumping NAND](dumping-nand) and proceed with [Restoring a NAND Backup](restoring-nand).
+- If you are no longer in possession of a NAND backup from before you installed Unlaunch, follow <router-link to="dumping-nand">Dumping NAND</router-link> and proceed with <router-link to="restoring-nand">Restoring a NAND Backup</router-link>.
 There are instructions for users who have Unlaunch installed on their NAND backup